-They had long curved tusks that they used for fighting and digging up snow and food.
-Their trunks were longer than an elephant’s but they had shorter tails and smaller ears.
-Scientists believe that they may of have smaller ears and shorter tails because of the cols environment they lived in.
-Smaller ears and shorter tails were easier to keep warm and helped prevent frost bite and heating loss.
+They had long curved tusks for fighting and digging snow and food.
+Their trunks were longer than an elephant’s, but they had shorter tails and smaller ears.
+Scientists believe they may have smaller ears and shorter tails because of their cold environment.
+Smaller ears and shorter tails were easier to keep warm and helped prevent frostbite and heat escaping their bodies.

-Woolly mammoth’s had 4 large teeth about the size of a shoe box.
+Woolly mammoths had four large teeth about the size of a shoe box.
 They had two at the top of their mouth and two at the bottom.
-Woolly mammoth’s lost their teeth.
-They would have 6 sets of teeth in their lifetime.
+Woolly Mammoth lost their teeth.
+They would have six sets of teeth in their lifetime.

-Woolly mammoth’s had long shaggy coats/hair.
+Woolly mammoths had long shaggy coats/hair.
 Their coat was an orange-brown color or brown color.
 Under their coat was a very thick layer of skin.
 Under that thick skin was 3 inches of insulated fat.
-This helped keep them warm in the very cold climate.
+This helped keep them warm in the frigid climate.

 Were Woolly Mammoth’s Social Animals?

-Like today’s elephant, woolly mammoth’s were believed to be social animals and live in groups called herds.
-Groups of woolly mammoth fossils were found together at fossil dig sites by paleontologists.
+Like today’s elephant, woolly mammoths were believed to be social animals and lived in herds.
+Paleontologists found groups of woolly mammoth fossils at fossil dig sites.
 This suggests that woolly mammoths most likely lived in groups.
 A paleontologist is a scientist that studies fossils.

 Finding out a Woolly Mammoth’s age

-Scientists were able to tell how old a woolly mammoth was by counting rings on their tusks.
-You can also tell how old a tree was by counting the rings on the tree’s trunk after it has been cut down.
-The more rings the mammoth had the older it was.
-The thickness of the rings indicated how healthy the mammoth was.
+Scientists could tell how old a woolly mammoth was by counting rings on their tusks.
+You can also tell how old a tree is by counting the rings on its trunk after it has been cut down.
+The more rings the Mammoth had the older it was.
+The thickness of the rings indicated how healthy the Mammoth was.

-Woolly mammoths lived in Africa, Europe and North America.
+Woolly mammoths lived in Africa, Europe, and North America.
 Woolly mammoths also migrated.
-The last population of woolly mammoths were believed to have lived on Wrangel Island located in the Arctic Ocean.
+The last population of woolly mammoths was believed to have lived on Wrangel Island located in the Arctic Ocean.